GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter3/variables.md

 <sup>3</sup> *The CHAR data type is not included in the IEC 61131-3 standard* <br>
 <sup>4</sup> *ASCII = American Standard Code for Information Interchange = A table that defines text characters*

-## Symbolic representation according to IEC 61131
+## Symbolic representation according IEC 61131

 In a symbolic representation of a variable, there is no direct link to the logical or absolute address, but the variable is characterized by a unique text.